shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 But what's worse is they derailed an existing plan of action that was set out for the project.
 By not communicating clearly, they had put the onus of figuring out whether they were involved or not on me.
 And that's unfair to everyone involved.

 Once the project had ended, I had a conversation with them explaining the situation.
-I reproduce here the email I wrote to them before having this face to face meeting, to ensure we discussed these points.
+I reproduce here the email I wrote them before having a face to face meeting where we discussed these points.
 The purpose of reproducing it here is to share with you how I think about this situation.

 ---
 Subject: Feedback on our project